NicholasMoser/Naruto-GNT-Modding/rev3/docs/guides/reflect.md

 # Reflect

 When a projectile is within reflect distance, the flag 0x2000 is set at 0x80080c8c.
+This appears to be set to `chr_p[0x15]`.

 This is checked at instruction 0x80063784.
+This appears to be read from `chr_p[0x15]`.

 The reflect action is set at instruction 0x8006387c.